 The Commission has been requested by the Coastal Commission to review and, where appropriate, accept offers of dedication of lateral access easements involving sandy beach areas lying adjacent to tidelands managed by the Commission.
-Staff of the Commission is involved in an ongoing process with the Coastal Commission to analyze the OTDs to determine which offers the Commission should accept.
+State Lands staff is involved in an ongoing process with the Coastal Commission to analyze the OTDs and determine which offers the Commission should accept.

-The Commission has already authorized the acceptance of over 200 OTDs along the coast of California between April 2, 1991, and December 17, 2009, the majority of which are located in the Malibu area of Los Angeles County.
+The Commission has already authorized the acceptance of more than 200 OTDs along the coast of California between April 2, 1991, and October 29, 2010, the majority of which are located in the Malibu area of Los Angeles County.